zbeislerOSI/OCS-Docs/Documentation/Management/Account_Namespace_1.md

 # Namespaces

 A `Namespace` is a collection of SDS types, streams, and stream views.
 Namespace identifiers are unique within an account.
+You create namespaces to serve as the destination for incoming stream data.
+In practice, namespaces may correspond to a specific set of infrastructure assets, but more commonly correspond to virtual partitions within a single set of assets.

+An SDS account is divided into one or more namespaces.
+Each namespace is effectively an instance of SDS, within which you create types and streams based on those types.
+You also create stream views, data views, and metadata in the namespace.

 Requirements for Namespace IDs are the following:
 - Must contain 100 characters or fewer
 - Must only contain alphanumeric characters, underscores, dashes, spaces, and periods
 - Must not contain two consecutive periods